5 Myths about Trauma and Healing Debunked

 Myth 1: “Trauma is a psychologically abnormal reaction that only happens to ‘broken’ people.”

-The Debunk: Trauma is actually a normal reaction to abnormal circumstances (environments, events, life experiences, the systems we live, and the collective experience our generations/people experience/d).
+The Living Truth: Trauma is actually a normal reaction to abnormal circumstances (environments, events, life experiences, systems, and the individual or collective experience the older generations experience/d).

-The Debunk: Trauma is an unintegrated, fragmented energy held in the autonomic nervous system.
-The amygdala doesn’t care about your logic; it cares about your survival.
-We cannot ‘outsmart’ an incomplete fight-or-flight or Orientation response because it doesn’t happen in the conscious mind so it cannot be processed through the conscious mind.
+The Living Truth: Trauma is an unintegrated, fragmented energy of an incomplete responses held in the autonomic nervous system.
+The amygdala doesn’t care about the logic and what you consciously think; it cares about your survival.
+We cannot ‘outsmart’ an incomplete fight-or-flight or Orientation response because they do not happen in the conscious mind so they cannot be processed through the conscious mind.
+Talking therapy have limited impact on trauma healing and trauma resolution.

 Myth 3: “I’m fine; you’re the one with the trauma history.”

-The Debunk: If you have a nervous system, you have likely experienced a form of trauma.
-It isn’t just about what happened; it’s about what stayed behind in your body.
+The Living Truth: If you have a nervous system, you have likely experienced a form of small or big Trauma.
+It isn’t just about what happened; it’s about did not happen that was supposed to happen and it is about the imprint of that which happened to you when your resources were very limited or non.

-We we tend to analyse Trauma in others because it’s a safer way to interact with the concept.
-When we point to a system or a person and say "they are traumatised," we create a psychological distance that prevents us from feeling our own racing heart or shallow breath.
+When we tend to analyse Trauma in others, maybe part of blaming, know that it’s easier and safer to interact with the others’ stuff than with yours, we point to a person and say "they are traumatised," but we are actually doing is that we create a psychological distance from ourselves that prevents us from feeling our own pain and recognising our own disconnection.

-The Debunk: Unhealed trauma from decades ago contributes to the “stuckness” of today.
+The Living Truth: Unhealed trauma from decades ago contributes to the “stuckness” of today.
 Paulo Coelho said: “you drown not by falling into a river but by staying submerged in it.”
-Does this resonate?

 Myth 5: “Trauma is the same for everyone.”

-The Debunk: Trauma is not ‘fair,’ and healing isn’t just a matter of willpower.
+The Living Truth: Trauma is not ‘fair,’ and healing isn’t just a matter of willpower.

 Unfortunately, this recognition of our need for integration often only arrives when the body begins to speak through suffering—particularly through the heavy weight of unresolved issues like chronic health problems and systemic exhaustion which limit our capacities for connection.